l-dfa/base_rstblog/docs/source/author_manual/author_manual.rst

 --------------------------

-.. [#] A point to rember.
+..
+[1] A point to rember.
 If you wish, this signal could be changed by the *site manager*.
 And an anecdote.
 People say that this phrase was used in the maps of ancient Rome, to indicate unexplored territories of Africa.
    But there is no firm evidence that this is true.
 In this context we adopt it to indicate that from here on we enter the unknown meanders of the creation of the article.

-.. [#] Note the use of the full name of the sintax type.
+..
+[2] Note the use of the full name of the sintax type.

-.. [#] Or directly type it, if you remember its full path and name.
+..
+[3] Or directly type it, if you remember its full path and name.

+..
+[4] Meaning: it is missing.

+..
+[5] The ``no`` value is meaning. ``rstblog`` interprets any other value as ``yes``.

+..
+[6] This value could be modified, but it is an operation to do during the application installation.